schmidt9/ZoomScrollView/README.md

 # ZoomScrollView

-Keep views size in scroll view by uing inverted scale and pin to other view
+Keep views size in scroll view by using inverted scale and pin to other view

 ![demo](demo.gif)